li-xin-yi/li-xin-yi/README.md

 - Reddit: [![](https://img.shields.io/reddit/user-karma/combined/xy-li?style=social)](https://www.reddit.com/user/xy-li/)
 - Douban(豆瓣）: https://www.douban.com/people/yangzhou301  (*Frozen now.
 Because the account is associated with a deprecated phone number which I cannot verify now.
 But I extremely recommend the books I marked on this website.*)

+### Seeking for Summer Internship

+Available for any research/develop summer intern in 2022.
+If you have interest in working with me, please contact me ([wolixinyi@gmail.com](mailto:wolixinyi@gmail.com)).

 ---

 ## 📊 Weekly development breakdown